better-internet/radworks-docs/docs/understanding-radicle/faq.md

 ## Can I run Radicle as a daemon?
 While technically possible we haven't bundled it yet in a convenient package for anyone to run in the background.
-We are working hard to change that and help people operate Radicle peers in many different ways.
-Should you be keen to have it as a daemon right, check out how the [seed][si[ is implemented and try to run your own.
+We are working hard to change that so we can help people operate Radicle nodes in many different ways.
+Should you be keen to have it as a daemon right now, check out how the [seed][si[ is implemented, and try to run your own.

 [ar]: using-radicle/tracking-and-viewing.md
 [cp]: using-radicle/creating-projects.md